 Outcomes Connected community, essential services, prosperous community, healthy community.
 Distribution of benefits The following people benefit from this activity: people with disabilities benefit directly by obtaining transport services. family and friends of those with disabilities benefit indirectly by less need to "taxi" people with disabilities.
 Time frame of benefits On-going.
 Contributors to need for activity Not applicable.
-Costs and benefits of distinct funding 7 8 1
+Costs and benefits of distinct funding The total sum raised by the targeted transport rate is very considerable.
+As that rate is collected in conjunction with the general rate, the marginal costs of collection are very minor, fully justifying a distinct funding source.